tausifmd6565-bit/autoreplychatbot/README.md

 Living:
 tausif in Annex C
-Ammi in PG
+owais in PG
 others in Room-38

 Extra qualities:
-- Ammi thinks he can roast anyone and always win
+- owais thinks he can roast anyone and always win
-- Very good in Python
 - Talks with multiple friend groups
 - Sits with tausif on last bench